kunianandamarkona/AI-Driven-Command-Execution-and-Response-System-for-Network-Devices/README.md

 Compatibility Notes

 This project is designed for Python 3.12.10, but it may also work in Python 3.11 if compatibility issues arise.

-Below are key considerations for Python 3.12 compatibility:
+Key Considerations for Python 3.12 Compatibility

 Streamlit (1.44.1): Fully supports Python 3.12.
 Pandas (2.2.2): Fully compatible.
-DSPy (0.1.5) and dspy-ai (2.4.5): Ensure these versions work correctly in your environment, as they are less commonly used libraries.
-If issues arise, consider downgrading to Python 3.11.
+DSPy (0.1.5) and dspy-ai (2.4.5): Ensure these versions work correctly in your environment.
-Scrapli (2023.7.30): This version supports Python 3.12, but upgrading to 2023.10.30 is recommended for improvements: bash
+Scrapli (2023.7.30): Compatible, but upgrading to 2023.10.30 is recommended: bash
 Copy Code
-pip install --upgrade scrapli[ssh]
+pip install --upgrade scrapli\[ssh\]
 Requests (2.32.3): Fully compatible.
 Ollama (0.3.2): Works with Python 3.12, but confirm compatibility with your LLaMA API setup.

-Verifying Compatibility

-To ensure all libraries are working correctly in Python 3.12, run:

-bash
-Copy Code
-pip check

-If any issues arise, consider downgrading to Python 3.11:

-bash
-Copy Code
-pyenv install 3.11.10
-pyenv global 3.11.10

 Usage

-Start the Application: Run the following command to launch the Streamlit app:
+Start the Application:

 bash
 Copy Code